 The exam assesses your proficiency of the body of knowledge required and the application of that knowledge in the conduct of your job duties and responsibilities.

 To earn ACRP Certification, professionals are expected to have proficiency in a number of core knowledge areas.
-These specific areas will be explained in the Detailed Content Outline (DCO) for this exam, which will be published by the end of April, and is based on responses to ACRP’s Job Analysis Survey.
+These specific areas are explained in the Detailed Content Outline (DCO) for this exam, and are based on responses to ACRP’s Job Analysis Survey.

 The exam is referenced to the International Conference on Harmonization (ICH) Guidelines.
 Other than the ICH Guidelines, no other regulatory framework is tested.
 The exam does not cover country-specific (FDA, EMA, etc.) regulations.